Towards True Board Diversity

 In my “sophisticated” straw poll of my fellow board directors, the majority agreed that the board should represent and reflect the stakeholders and/or customers that the organisation currently services, or wishes to serve in the future.
 Often this is not just a ‘men’ or ‘women’ demographic.

-Having proactive recruitment policies, utilising creative recruiting strategies, and being open to having staff work in different ways (e.g. remote workers) opens the organisation up to accessing a deeper talent pool (also known as, a diverse workforce).
+Having proactive recruitment policies, utilising creative recruiting strategies, and being open to working and having staff work in different ways (e.g. remote workers) opens up the organisation to a deeper talent pool (also known as, a diverse workforce).

 What this means for future leadership development (a cause close to our hearts)

-Diversity in the boardroom and organisation is a cause we should all be championing.
-It can produce tangible benefits to the board team and staff.
-I encourage your board to introduce methods to increase its diversity across the organisation.
+True diversity in the boardroom and organisation is a cause we should all be championing.
+It can produce tangible benefits to the board, staff, and organisation.
+I encourage your board to introduce methods to increase its diversity and across the organisation.